bradypp/personal-website/src/content/home/projects/dev-link/index.md

     - Styled Components
 ---

-Dev Link is a full-stack web-app which allows developers to create a profile, showcase their abilities and quickly search & filter for other developers.
+A full-stack web-app which allows developers to create a profile, showcase their abilities and quickly search & filter for other developers.

-I built this project using the MERN stack and especially enjoyed using modern React with Redux and Reselect to efficiently manage global state.
+I used modern React with Redux & Reselect to efficiently manage global state and especially enjoyed creating a large, secure RESTful API.

-It was also extremely satisfying to successfully create a large, secure RESTful API to query for required data from MongoDB.